Tips for Spotting Fake Job Posts on Upwork: A Quick Guide

 The Trust & Safety team is committed to keeping Upwork a secure marketplace for freelancing, where you can find projects that excite you while always getting paid.
 One of the best ways to help the team is by reporting any fake job posts as soon as you see them.

 You can report a post by clicking on the job post and selecting "Flag as inappropriate" under "Apply."
-The Trust & Safety team reviews all flagged and reported posts and will take down any that violate the ToS or have suspicious activity.

 Find real clients and jobs on Upwork right now

-Getting started as a freelancer is easy.
-All you have to do is create a profile and start sending proposals.
-On Upwork, you can find projects that excite you and you can build relationships based on trust with clients all over the world.
-Start meeting everyone here, from one-person startups to Fortune 100 clients, and build your career.
 As a freelancer, you have a high degree of control over your work.
 You get to create a schedule that fits your lifestyle, choosing what projects you submit proposals to and which clients you work with.
-If you’re not already using the platform to build your freelancing business, sign up on Upwork now.
+If you’re not already using the platform to build your freelancing business, sign up for Upwork now.